 Patient Assistance Program - with this program we aim to provide free products to patients who may not be able to cover the cost of their treatment through adequate health insurance in the United States.
 In other countries where we operate, the cost of treatments is provided by appropriate State funding.

 Political Donations - we do not make donations to political parties, candidates or other political organizations in the European Union or in any other country in which such donations are not permitted by law.
-Any political contributions by Shire group companies in any country outside the European Union must be lawful and approved under procedures laid down by the Leadership Team.
+Any political contributions by Shire group companies in any country outside the European Union must be lawful and approved under procedures laid down by the Executive Committee.
 Approval should not be given to any political contributions by Shire group companies, which by their scale, destination or timing might be seen as inappropriate or excessive.

 Give As You Earn - where possible, Shire provides a payroll deduction program for its employees to enable ongoing individual donations to a charity of their choice.